gravitational/force/README.md

 `.force` scripts create event-driven workflows with multiple services combined together: Github to Docker builds, Slack to Kubernetes Deployments.

+## Status

+Current version is not even alpha, use at your own risk (0.0.18).

 ## Documentation

-Read the docs at [https://force.gravitational.co](https://force.gravitational.co)
+Read the docs at [https://force.gravitational.com](https://force.gravitational.com)

 ## Goals